Three Inside Down Patterns

 Three inside down patterns are bearish patterns.
 They are a four candlestick pattern that takes place near resistance levels.
 The first candlestick is a larger bullish candlestick.
 The next three candlesticks are bearish and each have a candlestick close below the previous one.
 Look for price action to fall below the fourth candle and hold for continuation downwards.

 A three inside down pattern consists of four candlesticks that form near resistance levels.
-The 1st candle is bullish, the 2nd is a spinning top or doji that forms a bearish harami, and the other 2 candles form lower highs.
-Typically, the 4th candle forms a bearish reversal pattern.
+The first candle is bullish, the second is a spinning top or doji that forms a bearish harami, and the other two candles form lower highs.
+Typically, the fourth candle forms a bearish reversal pattern.

 Two candlestick patterns can also be used to make three candlestick patterns.
 The 3 inside down is an example of this.
 It’s made up of a second reversal pattern.
 This pattern is known as a bearish harami.